 This well-known vitamin is extremely helpful when fighting infection, so at the first sign of a cold be sure to increase your intake by eating plenty of berries, citrus fruits, papayas, broccoli and red peppers which will help keep you protected.

 Bone stock is packed full of nutrients, including gelatine, collagen and a whole host of vitamin and minerals to help heal and get you back on your feet.
 Add some garlic for its powerful anti-viral, anti-bacterial and anti-catarrhal properties, and some chilli, which acts as a natural decongestant.
 Turmeric, cinnamon and a dash of fresh ginger can also be added and will help to speed up your metabolism.

 A melt-in-the-mouth supplement such as New Era Q can help to ward off symptoms of catarrh and sinus disorders, while New Era J can help those suffering with more general cold symptoms.
 When taken together, they promise to offer the ultimate protection from colds and flu.
 (Available to buy from powerhealth.co.uk for £8.79 each).

 5. Step Outside

-During the colder months many people become deficient in Vitamin D. When it comes to combating a cold Vitamin D is essential to help regulate immune response.
-Make sure you're getting enough exposure to the sun's UVB rays by going outside in the sun for at least 15 minutes per day.
+When it comes to combating a cold Vitamin D is essential in helping to regulate immune response.
+During the colder months many people become deficient in Vitamin D and summer is often seen as the time your levels go up thanks to typically being exposed to more sun.
+However this is not the case for everyone.
+If you're someone who totally avoids sunlight, you're levels are likely to stay the same so you need to make sure you expose yourself to the sun's UVB rays by going outside for at least 15 minutes per day.
 For those unable to do so, a great alternative is opting for vitamin D3 supplements.
 Taking one daily not only boosts the immune system and fights infection but can also help with depression, bone and joint and heart health.

 6. Stock up on Zinc